• Skip to primary navigation

 Step 2: Freeze and shape the cookies.
 Divide the dough in half.
 Shape each half into a thick disk, wrap in plastic, and place in the freezer.
 Once firm, roll the dough into slabs and use a cookie cutter to cut the dough into circles.
 Place them back in the freezer to set once more.

 Step 3: Bake, cool, and enjoy.
-Bake the rosemary shortbread cookies until they just barely start to brown.
-Allow them to cool before serving and enjoying!
+Bake the rosemary shortbread cookies until they just barely start to brown on a baking sheet lined with parchment paper.
+Allow them to cool on a wire rack before serving and enjoying!

 Don’t just stop at the rosemary!
 These herb shortbread cookies can be enhanced with even more complimentary add-ins, like: